In historic ruling, court says Italian state negotiated with mafia

 The son of convicted Corleone mafia member, Vito Ciancimino, was sentenced to eight years for slander.

+A detailed motivation for the ruling is due to be published within 90 days.
 The defendants can appeal the first degree ruling twice and are not required to serve their sentences in the meantime.

 According to prosecutors, the talks between the mafia and the Italian state began after judge Falcone, his wife and three bodyguards were assassinated by a bomb under a motorway in 1992.